Pbotsaris/bc/README.md

 ## Parsing

-Parsing is achieved with a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) implementation.
+Parsing is achieved via a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) implementation.
 Results are stored in an ast and results evaluted by recursiving through the tree.

 Though not part of the current implmentation, a printing is available to vizualize the resulting tree.
 Printing is possible with the following: